SindieCastro/Predicting_Sales_Using_Machine_Learning/README.md

 ### Database layout and Design

-To begin, the database structure was designed around the largest all inclusive data (regions, which includes all games and categories) and scaled down to the smallest segment of data (genres, limited to just generes of games).
+To begin, the database structure was designed around the largest all inclusive data (regions, which includes all games and categories) and scaled down to the smallest segment of data (genres).
 Every column from the dataset was either assigned to a broad category (regional sales) or got assigned an individual table (games, genre) based on the relationships to the dataset itself.

 The structure is going to be set up as many to one relationship between regions and region sales.
 Although there are multiple sales in a region, the data is broken down by regional section (North American, Europe, Japan, Other) and will be considered as one value per region.
 Next, a one to many relationship from regional sales to game platforms is created.
 Every regional sales area will have multiple game platforms associated with it.
 This will also cover the possibilities of unique platforms in certain regions.